 - Flip four coins - each heads deals +40 damage

-My personal favorite is Jolteon.
-It’s getting me through the Lapras battles, and any other matches against water decks with ease.
-It does rely on luck and RNG, but if you manage to get even one heads in the four coin flips, you’re onto a winner.
-Getting all four coin flips correct will provide a huge amount of damage, easily knocking out any opponent.
+My personal favorite is still Jolteon.
+It's gotten me through Lapras battles and any other matches against water decks with ease.
+It does rely on luck and RNG, but if you manage to get even one heads in the four coin flips, you're onto a winner.
+Getting all four coin flips correct will provide a huge amount of damage, easily knocking out any opponent in one fell swoop.

 Mewtwo EX